ideal-lab5/Grants-Program/applications/iris_followup.md

 - an `execute(asset_id)` function that produces some boolean output.
 This function accepts the asset id of an asset class in Iris.
 It encapsulates the ‘access rule’ logic.
 - a `register_asset(asset_id)` function.
 This function accepts the asset id of an asset class in Iris.
 When executed successfully, it results in the asset id being ‘registered’ in the rule contract’s storage.

 With these two functions implemented and the contract deployed to the chain, data owners can then specify, using the contract address, which rules they want to be applied to their data.
-When a consumer node fetches data from the network, each of the specified rules must be executed by invoking the execute function in each registered contract.
+When a consumer node fetches data from the network, each of the specified rules must be executed by invoking the `execute` function in each registered contract.
 The result of contract failure results in the denial of data access.
 We use the `bare_call` function from the contracts pallet to invoke contract functions and wait for execution to complete.

 #### Proxy Nodes and offchain clients for data ingestion/ejection

 Proxy nodes form the basis of secure data ingestion and ejection from the network.
 Ultimately, these nodes will be responsible for powering Iris's proxy re-encryption mechanism.
-This mechanism is out of the scope of the current proposal, however, we will create this node role as to provide the foundation for subsequent work in which the proxy re-encryption scheme will be implemented.
+This mechanism is out of the scope of the current proposal, however, we will create this node role to provide the foundation for subsequent work in which the proxy re-encryption scheme will be implemented, as well as make data ingestion/ejection workflows easier for data owners and conusmers.
 In the implementation proposed here, these nodes simply act as ingress and egress points to/from the IPFS network.
 Additionally, we will implement zk proofs that are submitted on-chain once the offchain worker adds data to IPFS and publishes the cid onchain (which results in the creation of a data asset).
-Though proxy nodes do not increase the security of the network at this point, they do at least cut the dependency on data consumers and data owner to run a full Iris node to enable data ingestion and ejection.
+Though proxy nodes do not increase the security of the network at this point, they do remove the dependency on data consumers and data owner to run a full Iris node to enable data ingestion and ejection.

 Putting data spaces and proxy nodes together, we arrive at the following design: